Complete Payroll Management: 2026 Guide

 - Contribution exemptions: actual eligibility for applied schemes (LODEOM, rural revitalization zones, etc.)

-Legal Safeguarding Through Electronic Signature
+Legal Security Through Electronic Signature

 Labor Code

-- Article L8224-1: criminal penalties in case of undeclared work (3 years imprisonment, €45,000 fine)
+- Article L8224-1: criminal penalties for undeclared work (3 years imprisonment, €45,000 fine)

 Social Security Code

-- Article R243-14: penalties for failure or delay in DSN (€1,547 per breach)
+- Article R243-14: penalties for missing or late DSN (€1,547 per breach)

 Civil Code